 Because clipping (whether fixed or adaptive) reduces the average norm of the client updates, it may be necessary to use a higher server learning rate to compensate.
-Therefore, for all approaches with clipping---fixed or adaptive---we search over a small grid of five server learning rates, scaling the values in Table~\ref{table:hparams} by $\{1, 10^{1/4}, 10^{1/2}, 10^{3/4}, 10\}$.
-For all configurations, we report the best performing model whose server learning rate was chosen from this small grid on the validation set.
-On no configuration was the optimal server learning rate as high as 10 times the baseline, indicating that this grid is large enough.
-Note that this modest retuning of the server learning rate is only necessary because we are starting from a configuration that was optimized without clipping.
-In practice, as we will discuss in Section \ref{sec:practice}, we would recommend that all hyperparameter optimization should be done with adaptive clipping enabled from the start, eliminating the need for this extra tuning.
+Therefore, for all approaches with clipping---fixed or adaptive---we search over a small grid of five server learning rates, scaling the values in Table~\ref{table:datasets} by $\{1, 10^{\sfrac{1}{4}}, 10^{\sfrac{1}{2}}, 10^{\sfrac{3}{4}}, 10\}$.
+For all configurations, we report the best performing model whose server learning rate was chosen from this small grid on the validation set.\footnote{Note that this modest retuning of the server learning rate is only necessary because we are starting from a configuration that was optimized without clipping.
+In practice, as we will discuss in Section \ref{sec:practice}, we recommend that all hyperparameter optimization should be done with adaptive clipping enabled from the start, eliminating the need for this extra tuning.}

 We first examine the impact of adaptive clipping without noise to see how it affects model performance.
-Figure \ref{fig:no-noise} compares baseline performance without clipping to adaptive clipping with five different quantiles.
-For each quantile, we present the best performing model after tuning over the five server learning rates mentioned above on the validation set.
-On three tasks (\cifar, \emnistae, \sonwp) clipping actually improves performance relative to the unclipped baseline.
+Figure~\ref{fig:no-noise} compares baseline performance without clipping to adaptive clipping with five different quantiles.
+For each quantile, we show the best model after tuning over the five server learning rates mentioned above on the validation set.
+On three tasks (\cifar, \emnistae, \sonwp), clipping improves performance relative to the unclipped baseline.
 On \shakes and \solr performance is slightly worse, but we can conclude that adaptive clipping to the median generally fares well compared to not using clipping across tasks.
-It is worth emphasizing that for our primary goal, training with DP, using some form of clipping is essential, so the modest decrease in performance observed from clipping may be part of the inevitable tension between privacy and utility.
+Note that for our primary goal of training with DP, it is essential to limit the sensitivity one way or another, so the modest decrease in performance observed from clipping on some tasks may be part of the inevitable tension between privacy and utility.